shahin1290/git_pong_demo-1/README.md

 I need to master this so I can be a good team member.

 I am shahin.
 Nice to meet you

+I am Johanna, nice to meet you too!